A Message from Sarah Chamberlain about Women2Women

 Washington, D.C. is a man’s town.
 Eighty percent of the Congress is male, even though women are 53 percent of the electorate.
 Men dominate the capital’s political and policy establishments.
 Republican women like myself have an even tougher time in Washington because there are fewer of us; women make up nearly a third of Democrats in Congress, but only a tenth of Republicans.

 I want to thank the thousands of women who have participated in the Women2Women Conversations Tour since its launch in late 2014.
 If you’re a veteran of that tour, please know that we could not have done this without you.
 If you’re just joining us now, welcome to the movement!
-We hope you will follow our progress in fighting for your priorities in the coming year.
+We hope you will follow our progress in fighting for women entrepreneurs and small business owners.
 Please check in with us at http://www.mainstreetadvocacy.org or follow me on Twitter at @MainStreetSarah and on Women2WomenConversationsTour@Facebook.com.
 I believe that if we work together we will all move the country forward in 2016.
 Thank you and God bless you —

 President, Main Street Advocacy